The Unauthorized Rusical

-"The Unauthorized Rusical" is the eighth episode of the tenth season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on May 10, 2018.
-The episode has contestants attempt to get RuPaul to fake slap them for the mini challenge, and sing live a musical about Cher for the main challenge.
-Billy Eichner and Andrew Rannells serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Carson Kressley.
+"The Unauthorized Rusical" is the eighth episode of the tenth season of the American reality competition television series RuPaul's Drag Race, which originally aired on VH1 on May 10, 2018.
+The episode's mini challenge has contestants attempt to get RuPaul to fake slap them.
+The main challenge tasks contestants with singing live a musical about Cher.
+Billy Eichner and Andrew Rannells are guest judges, alongside regular panelists RuPaul, Michelle Visage, and Carson Kressley.
+Kameron Michaels wins the main challenge and The Vixen is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Asia O'Hara to "Groove Is in the Heart" by Deee-Lite.

 Episode

-Mini challenge

-Asia O'Hara wins the mini challenge.
+Asia O'Hara (pictured at RuPaul's DragCon LA in 2018) wins the episode's mini challenge.

 The seven remaining contestants are asked by RuPaul to participate in an improv mini-challenge, called "Slap Out of It", that pastiches a similar scene from the finale of season two.
 Each queen has to try and make RuPaul fake slap them.
 Asia O'Hara, who is accidentally slapped for real by RuPaul, wins the mini-challenge.

-Main challenge

-For the main challenge, the contestants are tasked by RuPaul to perform and sing in a live tribute act to American singer and actress Cher, titled "Cher: The Unauthorized Rusical".
+For the main challenge, the contestants are tasked with performing and singing live in a tribute act to American singer and actress Cher, titled "Cher: The Unauthorized Rusical".
 The contestants portray Cher from different phases of her career: Aquaria as Disco Cher, Asia O'Hara as Movie Star Cher, Eureka as Rock Star Cher, Kameron Michaels as '60s Cher, Miz Cracker as Comeback Cher, and Monét X Change and The Vixen as Variety Show Cher.
-The queens rehearse with Todrick Hall.
-The musical features Chester Lockhart, uncredited as Sonny Bono, performing alongside Kameron during the '60s Cher segment.
+The contestants rehearse with Todrick Hall.

-Runway

-Billy Eichner (left, pictured in 2014) and Andrew Rannells (right, pictured in 2015) served as guest judges.

 RuPaul introduces guest judges Billy Eichner and Andrew Rannells, and reveals the theme for the runway: "Glitterific".

-On the main stage, Monét receive positive comments for her performance and mixed reviews for her runway look, conversely for both Eureka and Miz Cracker with their runway and performance; all three contestants are deemed safe.
-Kameron receives praise for both her runway look and Cher performance, and wins the main challenge.
-Aquaria, Asia and The Vixen are complimented for their runway looks, but their performances place them in the bottom three.
-Aquaria is declared safe, while Asia and The Vixen lip sync to "Groove Is In the Heart" by Deee-Lite.

-Asia wins the lip sync and The Vixen is eliminated from the competition.
+On the main stage, Monét X Change receives positive comments for her performance and mixed reviews for her runway look, conversely for both Eureka and Miz Cracker with their runway and performance; all three contestants are deemed safe.
+Kameron Michaels receives praise for both her runway look and Cher performance, and wins the main challenge.
+Aquaria, Asia O'Hara, and The Vixen are complimented for their runway looks, but their performances place them in the bottom three.
+Aquaria is declared safe, while Asia O'Hara and The Vixen face off in a lip-sync contest to "Groove Is in the Heart" (1990) by Deee-Lite.
+Asia O'Hara wins the lip-sync and The Vixen is eliminated from the competition.

+Production and broadcast

+Billy Eichner (left, pictured in 2014) and Andrew Rannells (right, pictured in 2015) are guest judges.